Skip to main content

 end

-Unified mode eliminates the need for the ruby_block resource, the lazy evaluation, and the variable declaration, simplifying how the cookbook is authored.
+Unified Mode eliminates the need for the ruby_block resource, the lazy evaluation, and the variable declaration, simplifying how the cookbook is authored.

-Recovery and Exception Handling
+Recovery and exception handling

 Another advantage is in error recovery and the use of rescue.